tekumara/notes/boto.md

 1. _~/.aws/config_ file, for the profile specified (or default profile)
 1. Raise a NoRegionError

+NB: See [AWS Region](https://docs.aws.amazon.com/sdkref/latest/guide/feature-region.html) for more info on which clients use which env vars.

 ## Use STS credentials created by the AWS CLI

 The following will use STS credentials created by the AWS CLI, if they exist.